 Porto and Rocha are respectively former design director of Collins and art director at Spotify and Sagmeister & Walsh; they finally decided to take the plunge and set up on their own, and already have an impressive roster of clients including Apple, Airbnb and H&M.

 The designers have always been active in promoting design from their native Brazil.
 In 2017, they launched design platform Bonde which which "spotlights the contributions of Brazilian creatives and the importance of immigrants alike", as they put it.

 One project that caught our eye is the studio's editorial design for Samba; a publication focused on Brazilian queer culture.
-The mag launched last year "as a response to Brazil's politically turbulent climate," says Porto Rocha, "featuring some of the most prominent and rising LGBTQ+ voices in the country."
+The mag launched last year "as a response to Brazil's politically turbulent climate," says Porto Rocha, "featuring some of the most prominent and rising LGBT+ voices in the country."
 The studio adds that the features and images in Samba forms "a constellation of authentic narratives that both inspires younger generations and encourages us all to dream".